Diet and Nutrition

 Key Considerations

-• Always personalise dietary approaches: what works for one individual may not work for another.
+• Every person is unique—what supports one individual nutritionally may not work for another.

-• Consider food sensitivities, gut health, and co-occurring conditions such as ADHD or sensory issues.
+• Be mindful of possible food sensitivities, gut health, and co-occurring factors such as ADHD or sensory differences.

-If you would like support exploring dietary strategies for your autistic child or loved one, consultations can be arranged as part of your wider support plan.
+For families wishing to explore dietary adjustments and supportive strategies for an autistic child or loved one, personalised consultations can be included as part of a holistic approach to wellbeing and intervention plan.